playframework/playframework/documentation/manual/tutorial/Tutorials.md

 #### Upgrading

-* [Upgrading from Play 2.3 to Play 2.5](https://www.lucidchart.com/techblog/2017/02/22/upgrading-play-framework-2-3-play-2-5/) by Gregg Hernandez: Learn how to deal with common problems when upgrading to Play 2.5, including maintaining legacy behavior, transitioning to Pekko Streams, and implementing compile-time dependency injection.
+* [Upgrading from Play 2.3 to Play 2.5](https://www.lucidchart.com/techblog/2017/02/22/upgrading-play-framework-2-3-play-2-5/) by Gregg Hernandez: Learn how to deal with common problems when upgrading to Play 2.5, including maintaining legacy behavior, transitioning to Akka Streams, and implementing compile-time dependency injection.

 ### 2.4.x